easyscience/EasyCrystallography/docs/src/components/spacegroup.rst

     print(spacegroup)
     # <Spacegroup: system: 'monoclinic', number: 3, H-M: 'P 1 2 1'>

-The same can be used for `gemmi` operators and operator groups by using the :meth:`easyCrystallography.Components.SpaceGroup.SpaceGroup.from_gemmi_operations` class method.
+The same can be used for `gemmi` operators and operator groups by using the :meth:`easycrystallography.Components.SpaceGroup.SpaceGroup.from_gemmi_operations` class method.

 Features
 -----------------